How would you send one hundred wedding invitations? - Keep your Product Backlog lean. Michał Piotrkowski

 - batching (aka mass production) - do one action for all the envelopes and then proceed to the next action.

 Which one is more efficient?
 I bet, that if you asked this question, most people would answer without hesitation that the second method (batching) is quicker.

 Apparently, it seems that it is not the correct answer.
 It is counterintuitive, as it may appear that the first strategy is more efficient.
 Weird, right?
 I have recorded a short video comparing those two approaches.

-Also there is a bunch of similar videos on Youtube.
-Check them out and, if you are still unconviced, try to run the experiment yourself!
+Also, there is a bunch of similar videos on Youtube.
+Check them out and, if you are still unconvinced, try to run the experiment yourself!

 This phenomenon was described for the first time by James Womack and Daniel Jones in their famous book Lean Thinking.
 Explanation of this paradox lies in taking into account the time needed to switch the context and the handling of piling materials.